adlnet/xAPI-Spec/xAPI.md

 The Experience API is the first of many envisioned technologies that will enable a richer architecture of online learning and training.
-Authentication services, querying services, visualization services, and personal data services are some examples of additional technologies for which the Experience API is designed to support.
+Authentication services, querying services, visualization services, and personal data services are some examples of additional technologies which the Experience API is designed to support.
 While the implementation details of these services are not specified here, the Experience API is designed with this larger architectural vision in mind.

 <a name="adlrole"/>

 ### 2.1 ADL's Role in the Experience API
-ADL has taken a role of steward and facilitator in the development of the Experience API.
+The Advanced Distributed Learning (ADL) Initiative has taken on the roles of steward and facilitator in the development of the Experience API.
 The Experience API is seen as one piece of the ADL Training and Learning Architecture, which facilitates learning anytime and anywhere.
-ADL views the Experience API as an evolved version of SCORM that can support similar use cases, but can also support many of the use cases gathered by ADL and submitted by those involved in distributed learning which SCORM could not enable.
+ADL views the Experience API as an evolved version of SCORM that can support similar use cases, but can also support many of the use cases gathered by ADL and submitted by those involved in distributed learning that SCORM could not enable.

 <a name="contributors"/>